 Located approximately 7 miles north of the Stampede Reservoir, Babbitt Peak is a quaint destination on the northern edge of the Sierra Nevada.
 At 8,760', it is not a huge mountain for this area.
 However, because there are actually no higher summits within a 15 mile radius and it has a prominence of 2,360’, views from the summit are all encompassing.
-Located less than 6 miles from the Nevada State Line, Babbitt Peak offers views to the Northern Sierra Nevada forest and desert landscapes.
+Located less than 6 miles from the Nevada State Line, Babbitt Peak offers views to the Northern Sierra Nevada forest to the west and desert landscapes to the east.

 The summit hosts a fire lookout.
 Dirt roads lead directly to the summit, making the mountain quite accessible.

 Babbitt Peak makes a wonderful fall destination to enjoy the changing colors.
 It can be hiked all year, but snow makes it far less accessible during winter months – typically December-April.

 Getting ThereThe best way to reach Babbitt Peak is from the southwest via Jones Valley Road.
 Easily accessed from the Stampede Reservoir area, there are 2WD dirt roads leading to the start of Jones Valley Road (also known as Babbitt Road).